 ChemTreat’s all-organic corrosion inhibitors for open recirculating cooling water systems generally contain an organic phosphate and may also contain polymeric dispersants, polyacrylate, and/or polymaleic anhydrides, copolymers, and a copper inhibitor.
-Sodium molybdate may also be included in these treatment programs for testing and control.
-Where possible, the phosphonate control test may be used as a primary or backup control test.
 These inhibitor programs do not contain inorganic phosphate (orthophosphate or polyphosphate).

 All-organic treatment programs are frequently used in systems without pH control, which have a tendency to form scale as opposed to corrosion.
 As a result, attention to mineral scale control is critical.
-At the lower end of the pH and LSI ranges, the various combinations of phosphonates, polymers, and dispersants in a one-drum combination product are normally satisfactory for system corrosion and scale inhibition.
-Supplemental ChemTreat dispersant polymers or blends will be required as the hardness, alkalinity, pH, cycles, and severity of heat load severity are increased.
+At the higher end of the pH and Langelier Saturation Index (LSI) ranges, the various combinations of phosphonates, polymers, and dispersants in a one-drum combination product are typically satisfactory for system corrosion and scale inhibition.
+Supplemental ChemTreat dispersant polymers or blends will be required as the hardness, alkalinity, pH, cycles, and heat load severity are increased.